HEK-Lipton/ONS-Clustering/README.md

 # ONS-Clustering
 A python web application which uses clustering to group together similar counties on various socio-economic factors.
 These results are then visually displayed on a cluster map to the user.
 The user is able to select which combination of data catergories to cluster on.

-IMPORTANT: Please read the flask section before running website, as an aditional file is required to successfully run it
+IMPORTANT: Please read the flask section before running website, as an aditional folder is required to successfully run it

 -------------------------------------------